petersm8/CMSC388J-f20/projects/p4/README.md

 1. `account()` - Login required
    Should be routed at `/account`.
 Renders the `account.html` template.
-   The template has spaces for a greeting to the user, a username update form, a profile picture update form, and a link to see all of the current user's reviews.
+   The template has spaces for a greeting to the user, a self update form, a profile picture update form, and a link to see all of the current user's reviews.

-   In the `account()` view function, make sure you create the username update form, properly modify the current user's username permanently if they change it to a name that's not taken (commit change to database).
+   In the `account()` view function, make sure you create the self update form, properly modify the current user's self permanently if they change it to a name that's not taken (commit change to database).

    For the greeting, you can choose how to greet the current user.
-It should use the current user's username to greet them. (**Hint:** the current user object is available in every template).
+It should use the current user's self to greet them. (**Hint:** the current user object is available in every template).

    Also, display the current user's